votingworks/electionguard-kotlin-multiplatform/docs/SerializationSpec.md

 ## Manifest

 Could simplify to be just the fields needed by electionguard library.
-Assume that there is an existing system that captures all the metadata that election software need, and that is a superset of this.
+Assume that there is an existing system that captures all the metadata that election software need, which is a superset of this.

 Notes